lncoll/Prime-Clock/README.md

 * Just a test to learn some basics in Python.

-This clock only shows times where te time seen as an integer is a prime number.
+This clock only shows time when the time seen as an integer is a prime number.

 First version only prints time in console.
 Second one creates a pygame window to show the clock.